Can I use a flash drive to backup my computer?

 Step 1.
-Download, install and launch AOMEI OneKey Recovery.
-Then, you will see its main page.
-Click on OneKey System Backup at the left side.
+Launch AOMEI OneKey Recovery, then you will see its main page.
+Click on OneKey System Backup on the left side.

 Step 2.
 In the System Backup window, choose Backup system to other location and click Next.

 Step 3.
-In the Backup to other location window, click Browse and select a backup destination to store the system image.
-Then, click Start Backup to create a factory image.
+In the Backup to other locations window, click Browse and select a backup destination to store the system image.

 - If you want to protect unlimited PCs or customize UI, you need to upgrade to Technician or Customization edition.

 Wrapping things up

 It's essential to backup computer to USB flash drive, because a system image backup could protect your computer from system issues and data loss.
 No matter what happens, you can restore computer to an earlier date.